 Hi Frugalistas!
 Regardless of where I go I love to eat local food.
-While there is no specific local Parisian cuisine, Paris combines the best of France’s regional food culture and history.
+While there is no specific local Parisian cuisine, Paris combines the best of France’s food culture and history.
 One of the best places to eat in Paris is at a brasserie.
 Literally meaning a brewery, brasseries are more casual (and cheaper) than their restaurant cousins.
 Choose wisely, and you can eat the best brasserie foods in Paris, and indeed all of France, at a great price.
 Best brasserie foods in Paris

 Foie gras makes a delicious appetiser (entrée) or a special light lunch.
 Many brasseries will offer a specific white wine (often fairly sweet) to pair with your foie gras.
 As a special treat, it’s well worth going with the pairing.
 Foie gras is not the cheapest dish on the menu of a brasserie or café, but it is certainly one of the most luxurious, and a splurge you know you deserve.
 Best brasserie foods in Paris